HITsz-TMG/FinPile/README.md

-# FinPile
+# YiZhao
-Data and tools for generating and inspecting FinPile, a safe, high-quality, open-sourced Chinese financial corpus.
+Data and tools for generating and inspecting YiZhao, a safe, high-quality, open-sourced bilingual financial corpus (Chinese, English).

 ## 🌟 Environment
 Our recommended Python version is **3.11.4**.